 - The tuition in this MSEd program is specifically designed with personal and school department budgets in mind.
-Affordable education for all is a founding principal of the Sisters of Mercy, sponsors of Saint Joseph’s College.
+Affordable education for all is a founding principle of the Sisters of Mercy, sponsors of Saint Joseph's College.
 We are proud to bring you a reasonably priced, high quality graduate education.

 Each concentration has specific objectives.
 The overall outcomes for the online MSEd program are as follows: